-All M.A. and MFA students must take Comprehensive Exams.
-Some programs may also require
+All MA, MFA, and PhD students must take Comprehensive Exams.
+Some programs may also

-a thesis, portfolio or final project.
-Students should discuss these requirements with
+require a thesis, portfolio, or final project.
+Students should discuss these requirements

 Only students who have completed course work may take the exam.
 Exceptions may be